Dorival Caymmi: Reception and legacy

 Brazilian singer and composer Carlos Lyra praised Caymmi's style for its "suave and romantic colloquialism".
 In a 1994 anthology of Caymmi's work, Antônio Carlos Jobim wrote in the introduction, "Dorival is a universal genius.
 He picked up the guitar and orchestrated the world."
 In 2001, New York Times journalist Ben Ratliff wrote that Caymmi was "perhaps second only to Antônio Carlos Jobim in 'establishing a songbook of this century's Brazilian identity.'"
-On the day of Caymmi's death in 2008, Brazilian composer and musician Tom Zé said, "It's difficult to comprehend just how valuable a CD of Caymmi's beach songs from the 1940s is."
+On the day of Caymmi's death in 2008, Brazilian composer and musician Tom Zé said, "People don't understand the significance of a disc of Caymmi's beach songs from the 1940s."
 Also around the time of Caymmi's death, President of Brazil Luiz Inácio Lula da Silva called him "one of the founders of Brazilian popular music".
 Several of Caymmi's contemporaries, including Gal Costa and Olivia Hime, have recorded tributes to him.

 Discography

 Albums

 Prior to 1988, all of Caymmi's albums were released as LP records.
 His last four albums were released as CDs.